jims57/CosyVoice/README.md

 python3 webui.py --port 50000 --model_dir pretrained_models/CosyVoice-300M
 ```

-**Advanced Usage**
+#### Advanced Usage

-For advanced user, we have provided train and inference scripts in `examples/libritts/cosyvoice/run.sh`.
+For advanced users, we have provided training and inference scripts in `examples/libritts/cosyvoice/run.sh`.

-**Build for deployment**
+#### Build for deployment

 Optionally, if you want service deployment,
-you can run following steps.
+You can run the following steps.

 ``` sh
 cd runtime/python